Hello there! 👋 I'm Andreas Menzel, a Software Developer from Bavaria, Germany.

 The code for the fourth component, ADDS-CChainLink, is private due to the usage of a blockchain technology developed by my professor, that is not (yet) open to the public.
 This component stores all relevant flight data in a blockchain, so that it cannot be manipulated or deleted.

-Technologies UsedFlight Control was developed using Python 3, with a custom API deployed via Flask and NetworkX for flight path calculations.
+Technologies UsedFlight Control was developed using Python 3, with a custom API deployed with Flask and NetworkX for flight path calculations.
 I chose SQLite as a simple and easily copyable database system.
 The accompanying DJI-Android App was coded in Java.
 The Control Panel, a standalone Web-Application, was built with pure HTML, CSS, and Javascript.
 Lastly, C-Chain Link was implemented using Go with another custom API.

 Working on this project was incredibly rewarding.
 It provided me with the opportunity to explore a wide array of programming languages and technologies.
 Seeing the drones operate in the real world, directly as a result of my code, brought a tangible, satisfying aspect to the work that was uniquely enjoyable.